raka747/CS7641notes/# RL3 - Game Theory.md

 ## Von Neumann

-Von Neumann's Theorem applies again: via minimax there always exists an optimal pure strategy for each player.
+Von Neumann's Theorem applies again: via minimax = maximin and there always exists an optimal pure strategy for each player.

 ## Mini-poker